apache/www-site/content/foundation/glossary.md

 actions are considered to be on behalf of the Foundation, with all the legal protections and responsibilities implied.
 See the [Bylaws](bylaws.html#6.3).

+Avoid referring to a member of a PMC as "a PMC", as it can cause confusion about whether you are talking about the group or an individual.

 </dd>